dskemp/courtdata/content/cases/ot2018/17-961/index.md

 justices:
 -
 advocates:
+- Theodore H. Frank
--
+- Jeffrey B. Wall
 tags:
 -
 topics:
 -
 summary: "This class action settlement case is remanded for the courts below to address the plaintiffs’ standing in light of Spokeo, Inc. v.
 Robins, 578 U.S. ___."
 ---
-This class action settlement case is remanded for the courts below to address the plaintiffs’ standing in light of Spokeo, Inc. v.
-Robins, 578 U.S. ___.
+This class action settlement case is remanded for the courts below to address the plaintiffs’ standing in light of *Spokeo, Inc. v.
+Robins*, 578 U.S. ___.